-Figure 7.2 shows scatter plot between indirect tensile strength of mixtures and their corresponding field fatigue life values.
+Figure 7.2 is a scatter plot for all mixtures showing indirect tensile strength of mixtures and their corresponding field fatigue life values.
 Field fatigue life values were obtained by multiplying Nsupply values by a shift factor of 10 (assuming 10% cracking in the wheel path) [36].
 It can be seen that as indirect tensile strength increases fatigue life also increases.
-The linear regression relationship between Indirect Tensile Strength and fatigue life is shown in Fig 7.3.
-Regression model and ANOVA table for linear regression are shown in Table 7.4 and 7.5 respectively.
-From Table 7.4, it can be seen that this relationship has an R^2 value of 0.65.
-Moreover, from Table 7.5 it can be seen that p-value of this regression model is very much less than 0.05 (a level critical Value), indicating that at 95% confidence level it can be concluded that there exists a strong relation between indirect tensile strength value and fatigue life of mixtures.
+The linear regression relationship between Indirect Tensile Strength (ITS) and fatigue life is shown in Fig 7.3.
+Regression model and ANOVA table for linear regression are shown in Tables 7.4 and 7.5, respectively.
+From Table 7.4, it can be seen that this relationship has an $R^2$ value of 0.65.
+Moreover, from Table 7.5 it can be seen that p-value of this regression model is very much less than 0.05 ( $\alpha$ level critical value), indicating that at 5% significance level it can be concluded that there exists a strong relation between indirect tensile strength value and fatigue life of mixtures.

-Fig 7.2 Scatter Plot of Individual Tensile Strength (ITS) vs. Fatigue life
+Figure 7.2 Scatter Plot of Individual Tensile Strength (ITS) vs. Fatigue Life for all Mixes

-Fig 7.3 Linear Regression Relationship between ITS and Fatigue Life
+Figure 7.3 Linear Regression Relationship between ITS and Fatigue Life for all Mixes

-Table 7.5 Parameter estimates of simple linear regression

-(Fatigue Life Analysis)
+Table 7.9 Parameter Estimates of Simple Linear Regression (Fatigue Life Analysis)